MekhyW/DYNAMO-Electronic_Fursuit-2.0/README.md

 ### 5. Configure Audio Settings in Voicemod

 Open Voicemod and configure the audio settings, including reduction (I recommend leaving at a high value, like 80%) and set it to update without asking.
+Also, set it to use the default output device.
+Make sure that the option to auto-start with Windows is checked and it is set to start minimized to the system tray.

 The file `voidemod-presets.vs2` contains the presets used for the project.
 You can import it into Voicemod to use the same settings.